AppDaemon/appdaemon/docs/APPGUIDE.rst

 In this setup, there is only one plugin and it is called ``HASS`` - this will be the case for most AppDaemon users.

-To make an app explicitly reload when this plugin is restarted (e.g. in this case when HASS restarts or when AppDaemon loses connectivity to HASS), use the ``plugin`` parameter like so:
+To make an app explicitly reload when only this plugin and no other is restarted (e.g. in the case when HASS restarts or when AppDaemon loses connectivity to HASS), use the ``plugin`` parameter like so:

 .. code:: yaml